mohamed-basman-dev/git-practice/README.md

 11. git config --global --list // to list out the git configuration file
 12. git config global -e // to open configure file
 #Joining an existing project
+// fork is a personal copy of someone else's repository,letting you freely experiment and contribute changes back through pull requests
 1. fork the project in git remote
 2. copy your forked project url
 3. clone <url>